rnayabed/taurus/README.md

                                         triplet.
                                         Example: 'riscv64-unknown-elf'

-    -ta | --toolchain-path              Optional.
+    -tp | --toolchain-path              Optional.
 Specify the absolute path of toolchain if it is not present in PATH.

     -ip | --install-path                Optional.
 Path where Taurus will be